Machine learning applications for the study of AGN physical properties using photometric observations: Machine learning classifier for type 2 AGN identification

 \subsection{Classification accuracy on the labeled set}

-After the study on a single pseudo-set, we settle on training a random forest classifier with a 1:1 training ratio.
-To propagate the measurement uncertainties in the input features and the random fluctuations inherent to a ML classifier, we make use of the $N$=200 pseudo-sets previously generated (see Sect. \ref{sec:pseudo-sets}) to label the unknown AGN.
+After the study on a single pseudo-set, we settled on training a random forest classifier using the SMOTE method.
+To propagate the photometric measurement uncertainties in the input features, we made use of the $N$=200 pseudo-sets previously generated (see Sect. \ref{sec:pseudo-sets}) to label the unknown AGNs.
 We follow the steps outlined in \cite{shy_incorporating_2022}: for each simulation set, a classifier is fit to a realization of the labeled data, then used to reconstruct a realization of the unlabeled data.
 This way, all sources are reconstructed $N$ times, whether they belong to the unlabeled or the validation datasets.
-For all performance metrics defined in Sect. \ref{subsec:imbalanced_class} we thus obtain a posterior predictive distribution comprising of the results of each set's classification, such as the precision of Type 2 classification distribution shown Fig. \ref{fig:posterior_dist_precision}.
+For all performance metrics defined in Sect. \ref{subsec:imbalanced_class}, we thus obtained a posterior predictive distribution comprising of the results of each set's classification (Fig. \ref{fig:posterior_dist_precision}).
 The variation across multiple fits reflects the propagated uncertainty through all steps of the procedure.
-The blue dotted line indicates the precision obtained running the classifier a single time without taking into account measurement errors.
-For all performance metrics, ignoring uncertainties leads to an overestimation of the predictive power of a classifier \citep{shy_incorporating_2022}.
+The RF classifier prediction is inherently stochastic, as the blue distributions indicate: these result from running the classifier $N$ times on the exact same dataset, that is, not using the error-propagated pseudo-sets.
+For some performance metrics, such as the precision of type 2 predictions (left panel of in Fig. \ref{fig:posterior_dist_precision}) and the type 1 recall, ignoring measurement uncertainties leads to an overestimation of the predictive power of a classifier, in agreement with the findings of \cite{shy_incorporating_2022}.
+For other metrics (type 1 precision and type 2 recall, shown in the right panel of Fig. \ref{fig:posterior_dist_precision}), while the mean prediction of the two methods does not significantly differ, the pseudo-set generated distributions display a greater variance.
 The final scores with uncertainties on the AGN classifier can be found in Table \ref{tab:scores_RF}.